sagemath/sagewiki_to_gh-2022-10-10/days88.md

 * Geometry of surfaces - link with June 2018 conference in Toronto (Vincent)

-* Coxeter group/root systems and braid groups (Travis, Vincent)
+* Coxeter group/root systems and braid groups (Travis, Vincent,Jean-Philippe)

 * Common implementations of different trees of expressions, e.g. for algebraic numbers or symbolic ring.